kkbw1/Android-IP-Cam-Sender/README.md

 # Android-IP-Cam-Sender

-This application is able to work with CSharp IP Cam Receiver in my repository.
+This application is able to work with the project titled CSharp-IP-Cam-Receiver in my repository.